ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Appendix

 Here, the decision variables $\theta$, $p_G$, and $C_G$ refer to nodal voltage angles, generator set-points, and generator costs respectively.
 There are $N$ buses in the system and $N_G$ generators.
 The system is connected by lines $(i,j)\in L$, specifying the start and end buses $i$ and $j$.

-Each generator has a $N_{ct}$-term piecewise-linear cost function.
-Equation \ref{eq:dcopf_pwl} constrains the cost of each generator $j$ to be above all of the $k$ linear functions ($f_{j,k}$) that define its segments.
-Equation \ref{eq:dcopf_conservation} is the standard nodal power conservation constraint, referencing generation ($G_i$), loads ($D_i)$, and connected lines $(i,j)\in L$ at bus $i$.
-Equation \ref{eq:dcopf_flowlim} symmetrically limits the flow on each line $(i,j)$ by $P_{i,j}^{lim}$, and Equation \ref{eq:dcopf_genlim} sets limits for each generator $j$ to be between $P_{G,j}^{min}$ and $P_{G,j}^{max}$.
-Finally, Equation \ref{eq:dcopf_refbus} sets the voltage angle of the reference bus to zero.
+Each generator $j$ has a piecewise-linear cost function with $N_{ct}$ terms.
+Equation \eqref{eq:dcopf_pwl} constrains the cost of each generator $j$ to be above all of the $k$ linear functions that define its segments, with $a_{j,k}$ and $b_{jk}$ representing the slope and intercept of the function.
+Equation \eqref{eq:dcopf_conservation} is the standard nodal power conservation constraint, referencing the subset of generators $G_i\subset\mathcal{G}$, loads $D_i\subset\mathcal{D}$, and lines $(i,j)\in L$ connected at bus $i$.
+Equation \eqref{eq:dcopf_flowlim} limits the flow on each line $(i,j)$ to be below the maximum capacity $P_{i,j}^{lim}$, and Equation \eqref{eq:dcopf_genlim} sets limits for each generator $j$ to be between $P_{G,j}^{min}$ and $P_{G,j}^{max}$.
+Finally, Equation \eqref{eq:dcopf_refbus} sets the voltage angle of the reference bus to zero.

-\section{LMCE Calculation}
+\subsection{LMCE Calculation}

-LMCE is calculated as a linear sensitivity around a DCOPF solution, determining the effect on generation (and therefore emissions) of a single-unit change in load.
+LMCE is calculated using linear sensitivity analysis for the DCOPF solution, and describes the effect on generation and emissions due to a small change in load.
 For ElectricityEmissions.jl, we use the general method set forth in \cite{lindberg2021guide} to calculate this sensitivity.
-However, we make several small modifications in order to deal with new constraints introduced by the piecewise-linear cost functions used in our DCOPF formulation.
+However, we make several small modifications in order to deal with the new constraints and variables introduced by the piecewise-linear cost functions used in our DCOPF formulation (where \cite{lindberg2021guide} simply assumed linear costs).

 The DCOPF formulation, as described in Appendix \ref{app:dcopf_formulation}, has $n = N + 2N_G$ decision variables, where $N$ is the number of buses and $N_G$ is the number of generators.
 For each bus, the voltage angle $\Theta_i$ must be determined, and for each generator $j$, the active power generation $p_{G,j}$ and cost $C_{G,j}$ must be determined.